dalibo/blog/_posts/2017-10-02-Dalibo_organizes_a_developer_meeting.md

 ---
 *Paris, October 2nd 2017*

-[Dalibo](https://dalibo.com) organizes, with support from the [European PostgreSQL association](https://www.postgresql.eu), a developer meeting, with the goal to talk about graphic tools in PostgreSQL.
+[Dalibo](https://dalibo.com) organizes, with support from the [European PostgreSQL association](https://www.postgresql.eu), a developer meeting, to talk about graphic tools in PostgreSQL.
 This event will take place in Warsaw, on October 24th, during the first day of [PGConfEU](https://2017.pgconf.eu/), a major event for the European and international PostgreSQL community.

 <!--MORE-->